 The Memory of Lost Senses

-When a mysterious countess arrives late in life to live at a large, deserted house on the edge of a sleepy Hampshire village, the local tongues start wagging.
-The villagers are curiously fascinated by the exotic lady in their midst; dazzled by her ability with languages and her knowledge of art; riveted by her tales of expatriate life on the continent, and of whom she once knew.
+When a mysterious countess arrives to live at a large, deserted house on the edge of a sleepy Hampshire village, the local tongues start wagging.
+The villagers are curiously fascinated by the exotic lady in their midst, dazzled by her ability with languages, her knowledge of art; riveted by her tales of expatriate life on the continent and the famous names she has known.

 An absorbing, evocative and rich period drama of buried secrets and lost love set in Italy and England.